Italian language: Geographic distribution

 Italian was the official language of Eritrea during Italian colonisation.
 Italian is today used in commerce, and it is still spoken especially among elders; besides that, Italian words are incorporated as loan words in the main language spoken in the country (Tigrinya).
 The capital city of Eritrea, Asmara, still has several Italian schools, established during the colonial period.
 In the early 19th century, Eritrea was the country with the highest number of Italians abroad, and the Italian Eritreans grew from 4,000 during World War I to nearly 100,000 at the beginning of World War II.
-In Asmara there are two Italian schools, the Italian School of Asmara (Italian primary school with a Montessori department) and the Liceo Sperimentale "G. Marconi" (Italian international senior high school).
+In Asmara there are two Italian schools, the Istituto Italiano Statale Omnicomprensivo di Asmara (Italian primary school with a Montessori department) and the Liceo Sperimentale "G. Marconi" (Italian international senior high school).

 Italian was also introduced to Somalia through colonialism and was the sole official language of administration and education during the colonial period but fell out of use after government, educational and economic infrastructure were destroyed in the Somali Civil War.

 Italian is also spoken by large immigrant and expatriate communities in the Americas and Australia.
 Although over 17 million Americans are of Italian descent, only a little over one million people in the United States speak Italian at home.
 Nevertheless, an Italian language media market does exist in the country.
 In Canada, Italian is the second most spoken non-official language when varieties of Chinese are not grouped together, with 375,645 claiming Italian as their mother tongue in 2016.

 Italian immigrants to South America have also brought a presence of the language to that continent.
 According to some sources, Italian is the second most spoken language in Argentina after the official language of Spanish, although its number of speakers, mainly of the older generation, is decreasing.
-Italian bilingual speakers can be found scattered across the Southeast of Brazil as well as in the South, In Venezuela, Italian is the most spoken language after Spanish and Portuguese, with around 200,000 speakers.
-In Uruguay, people that speak Italian as their home language is 1.1% of the total population of the country.
+Italian bilingual speakers can be found scattered across the southeast of Brazil and in the south.
+In Venezuela, Italian is the most spoken language after Spanish and Portuguese, with around 200,000 speakers.
+In Uruguay, people who speak Italian as their home language are 1.1% of the total population of the country.
 In Australia, Italian is the second most spoken foreign language after Chinese, with 1.4% of the population speaking it as their home language.